graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 Controls which top level operations are available on your schema.
 In general, this property is managed internally and you do not need to alter it.
 An operation not in the list will not be configured at start up.

-_Note: Subscriptions are automatically added when the subscription library is configured._
+> Subscriptions are automatically added when the subscription library is added via `.AddSubscriptions()`.

 ### DisableIntrospection